Pantheon

 When famous Michelangelo visited the Pantheon the first time, he said: This wonder of Architecture is impossible to be built by human hands, but by Angels instead

-We walked around the block and found a darling Restaurant.
-There we ate a Frutti di Mare in Sherry Wine sauce, a recipe I recreated at home
+We strolled around the block and discovered a charming little restaurant.
+There, we enjoyed a delicious Frutti di Mare dish in exquisite Sherry wine sauce, a delightful recipe that I later recreated at home with great success.